RealHulubulu/openCVObjectDetectionRPi/README.md

 calibration and objectDetection file.
 Look at code for details as it doesn't do input error handling.

+When running the object detection portion of the code found within the objectDetection.py file, it currently just runs twice within a for loop.
+There is commented out code for a while loop that runs continuously.
+You can also make the code run for however long you wish.
+The two iteration for loop is the simplest example of use for our inventory management idea.

 The classNames file lists out all of the objects pre-trained in the MobileNet-SSD v2 model found in the documentation for the TensorFlow Object Detection API.